jdenalil/FAMAutonomy/README.md

 # FAMAutonomy
 Autonomy System code for VT FAM senior design
-Designed for use with the ZED Stereo Camera (https://www.stereolabs.com/zed/)
+Designed for use with the ZED Stereo Camera (https://www.stereolabs.com/zed/) and Omnipresense OPS243C Radar